 Don’t just take our word for it, hear what these planners had to say.

 “The new turf and other renovations to Deaconess Sports Park really helps tournament directors market and sell their events.
 Rising costs in fuel and other supplies make teams want to be confident, when they sign up for tournaments, that they will be playing regardless of rain and other mild weather conditions.
-I am hopeful that in 2023, I will be able to bring a couple of new, major events to the Evansville area that could boost revenue for the entire city.”
+Evansville embraces sportsmanship and hospitality, which is another reason why the community is a great fit for our tournaments.”

 — Tim Foster, State Director, Indiana USSSA (United States Specialty Sports Association)